Retribution Paladin DPS Rotation, Cooldowns, and Abilities — Shadowlands 9.2.5

 - Because of the 30-second duration, you need to plan the usage of Ashen Hallow ahead of time to achieve the best possible outcome.

 - Use Ashen Hallow as long as you know that your targets wont move out of the circle for some time.
 If you are in a pre-made group, you can communicate with your tank to make sure they dont move the enemies outside of your circle.

 - Make sure you stand in a safe position that wont be dangerous to stay in for the next 1.5-second duration of the cast.

 - Absolutely cast Ashen Hallow before using all your other cooldowns, otherwise you will waste precious time during your time-limited peak state.

 - Ashen Hallow will not break crowd control on enemies that are not in combat.

 - Hammer of Wrath does double damage while you stay inside the circle, make sure to prioritize it properly.

 - Do not think that because Ashen Hallow allows you to use Hammer of Wrath freely while staying inside the circle, that you should not use it together with Avenging Wrath to extend the duration, during which you can freely use Hammer of Wrath.
 This is a common mistake.

 - Always use Ashen Hallow first, and then immediately use Avenging Wrath right afterwards to maximize your burst.
-The Ashen Hallow and itss Conduit Hallowed Discernment are buffed by Avenging Wrath.
+The Ashen Hallow and its Conduit Hallowed Discernment are buffed by Avenging Wrath.
 Never split those two, the cooldown already aligns every Ashen Hallow with every second Avenging Wrath.

 Unless you need to keep Door of Shadows ready to escape from some encounter mechanic, use it to quickly travel to your enemies to reduce downtime and therefore increase your DPS.

-Before using Divine Toll, there are a few details to learn beforehand.
+To properly use Divine Toll, there are many details to learn beforehand.

 - Divine Toll casts Judgment on up to 5 nearby enemies.